-They are all innovations, new ideas.
+They are all innovations, new ideas that people use.

-These three talks are about how to make ideas successful so that people believe in them enough to act on them, pay for them, or support them.
+These three talks are about how to make successful innovations that people believe in enough to buy them, support them or act on them.

-The next 3 days:
+This is interactive!
+In the next 3 days:

-- Today, you'll develop a new product idea in an idea creation session.
+- You'll develop a new product idea in an idea creation session.
 Then you'll give it an initial pitch. - Tomorrow, you'll refine that idea by testing it with a focus group of potential customers. - On Wednesday, you'll give your final pitch to the market.
 The winning product idea gets a prize. - Every day you'll work as a team to refine and present your ideas.